helldotrs/htb-academy/general/getting-started/notes.md

 #### Source Code
 -has anyone ever found credentials in a source code in the real world??

+# Public Exploits
+searchsploit
+- $ sudo apt install exploitdb -y

+"""we can use searchsploit to search for a specific application by its name, as follows:"""
+- $ searchsploit openssh 7.2
+"""We can also utilize online exploit databases to search for vulnerabilities, like Exploit DB, Rapid7 DB, or Vulnerability Lab.
+The Intro to Web Applications module discusses public vulnerabilities for web applications: https://academy.hackthebox.com/module/details/75
+/*see more links under links--> exploits*/"""

 # links
 https://nullsec.us/top-1-000-tcp-and-udp-ports-nmap-default/  <br>